MerloSimone/seupd2223-dards/README.md

 The repository is organised as follows:

-* `code`: this folder contains the source code of the developed system.
+* `code`: this folder contains the source code of the developed systems:
+  * `BaseSystem`: Base English system
+  * `BM25FRENCHBASE`: Base French system
+  * `BM25FRENCHBOOSTURL`: French system with query boosting and document URL indexing.
+  * `BM25FRENCHNOENG`: French system with an English document filter.
+  * `BM25FRENCHRERANK100`: French system using reranking and query boosting.
+  * `BM25TRANSLATEDQUERIES`: English system using translated French queries.
 * `runs`: this folder contains the runs produced by the developed system.
 * `results`: this folder contains the performance scores of the runs.
 * `homework-1`: this folder contains the report describing the techniques applied and insights gained.